Mississauga library logo

 Award categories

-The Mississauga Urban Design Awards invites a broad range of nominations, including:
+The Mississauga Urban Design Awards invites a broad range of submissions, including:

 Urban elements